refgenie/seqcolapi/README.md

 # seqcolapi

-Alpha version of a sequence collections server
+Alpha version of a sequence collections server.
+This is a very lightweight package that provides a FastAPI wrapper of functionality in the

 ## Instructions